TezBaydu/Milestone-Project-1-Band/README.md

         * 6	.accordion	Property overflow-anchor doesn't exist : none
     - This is the code asked to be copied from bootstrap but is showing errors on a couple of styles not encoded
         - Is a Bootstrap issue therefore no problem as long as it doesn't have an affect on the site.
-            - done

     * Warnings
         * these extensions are recognised in browsers but not in validator
             * This issue is with bootstrap and is ok to be noted as does not affect website proficiency.
-                - done

-    * svg code for colourblindness not displayed as causes a row under footer.
-        * by activating CSS display: none the row is removed visually, even though this did not impact on devices directly it was done this way to ensure assessments were not mis-directed.
-            - Problem as this also removes the play button - Question for Mentor as adjustment isn't associated to CSS or HTML and directly affecting Browser as is part of colour blindness extension?
-                - Solution: RGBlind Extension was automatically applying to css.
-Updated extension so it only activates when RGBlind button is pressed in browser.
-                    - done

 - Sticky Footer
     - Subsequent issue with sticky footer resolved via Bootstrap resolution.